>> Position paper: WSBI-ESBG Position Regarding the Implementation of Automatic Exchange of Information within the EU and Globally

 Directive 2014/107/EU extended the cooperation between EU tax authorities to automatic exchange of financial account information.
 This extension effectively incorporated the CRS within EU Council Directive 2011/16/EU on administrative cooperation in the field of taxation (also known as DAC 2).
 This is because in order to minimise costs and administrative burdens, both for tax administrations and for economic operators, it was crucial to ensure that the expanded scope of automatic exchange of information within the Union was in line with international developments.

-The directive was to be transposed by all Member States as of 1 January 2016, and the first exchange of information between tax authorities is to be in 2017 except for Austria who have been granted a one-year extension and will not be required to exchange information under this directive until 2018.
+The directive was to be transposed by all Member States as of 1 January 2016, and the first exchange of information between tax authorities is to be in 2017 except for Austria who have been granted a one-year extension and was not required to exchange information under this directive until 2018.

 Aside from this, the OECD launched the Base Erosion and Profit Shifting (BEPS) Action Plan in 2013.
 After two years of discussions, the OECD's BEPS project has emerged as a non-binding 15-point action plan.
 The plan was structured around three fundamental pillars: